 Scholar Holler Award

 Each month the Center for Student Achievement recognizes an outstanding student for academic excellence.
-The student is highlighted on our website, in the CSA, and in the Flyer student newspaper as a way to encourage other students to achieve their academic potential.
+The student is highlighted on our website as a way to encourage other students to achieve their academic potential.

 Faculty and staff are invited to nominate students for Scholar Holler.
 The nomination form should describe the student's academic accomplishments.